 A key part of doing this is being able to argue your case.
 Don’t just ask for a raise and leave it at that.
 Instead, be prepared to highlight exactly why you deserve one in the first place.

 You can also take the time to research what the average wages are in your industry and what is reasonable to expect.

 There's so much competition for new banking clients – many large banks are now offering incentives to get you to switch to them.
 Have a look around, and see what you can get for simply changing your current account.

 Some might even pay that $300 you've been looking for.
-All you have to do is change or standing orders and payment to go to your new account, and you should qualify for the money.
+All you have to do is change your standing orders and payments to go to your new account, and you should qualify for the money.
 Just make sure you've checked all the small-print and follow the instructions carefully.